 If external cycling loads are applied, the load shall be cycled to limit for four times the predicted number of operating cycles of the most severe design condition.

-Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+Examples: Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+The actual cycle life can be complex and is often replaced by a simplified test spectrum, of comparable severity, in the cycling test.

 Acceptance tests